LesleyForsyth/FLSIT735/Course 2/Week 3/3-1 (b) It takes more than cryptography.md

-# Introduction to Week 3
+# It takes more than cryptography

-The problem with cryptography is that it is almost unbeatable.
+## The problem with cryptography is that it is almost unbeatable.

 Cryptographic keys are so hard to break that attackers tend to work around them.